 Is it the worst thing to say “What is wrong with you?” to your child?
 Not exactly, but depending on your tone, you might end up causing them to feel shame—as if they’re a problem that needs to be fixed (which they clearly are not).
-So what are some other “harmless” phrases we should be looking out for day to day?
+So what other “harmless” phrases should we look out for daily?

 No one likes to hear their child cry, but shedding tears is perfectly healthy.
 Unfortunately, we have several phrases that shame our kids out of feeling their feelings.
 “We are essentially teaching kids to ignore and push away feelings of sadness and anger, which are important emotions that signal our bodies to pay attention to triggers/important information,” says clinical psychologist and children’s book author Dr. Anjali Ferguson.